-Whenever people ask for my help setting goals, I get a sneak peek of their goal process.
+Whenever people ask for my help setting goals & how to achieve them, I get a sneak peek of their goal process.
 And if we’re being honest with ourselves, it’s not goal setting that screws us up.

 Setting goals is easy.
 We all have big dreams and big things we want to accomplish in this world.
 I’m pretty sure I’ve never met anyone who wouldn’t want 6-pack abs or to make more money.